-Also right smack in the middle of PJ and KL, yes this course borders the 2 cities, and is the neighbouring course of the more famous TPC Kuala Lumpur, which hosts the CIMB Classic, Sime Darby LPGA, and many other international golf events.
+Also right smack in the middle of PJ and KL, yes this course borders the 2 cities and is the neighboring course of the more famous TPC Kuala Lumpur, which hosts the CIMB Classic, Sime Darby LPGA, and many other international golf events.

 Facilities: Driving range and chipping and putting greens.
-3x 9 holes that are amazing in quality for its price.
+3x 9 holes that are amazing in quality for their price.

-Slightly further, but we like to come here either weekday mornings (you’d be against the traffic heading to work), or weekend afternoons.
-Golf course is super easy and forgiving – WIDE fairways!! and the food at the restaurant is AMAZING.
-If you’re in a group of 4, go for the set menu with the curry fish and kam heong chicken, but if you’re just alone, get the Kam Heong Chicken ala carte set.
+Slightly further, but we like to come here either weekday mornings (you’d be against the traffic heading to work) or weekend afternoons.
+The golf course is super easy and forgiving – WIDE fairways!! and the food at the restaurant is AMAZING.
+If you’re in a group of 4, go for the set menu with the curry fish and Kam Heong chicken, but if you’re just alone, get the Kam Heong Chicken ala carte setting.
 You won’t regret it.